Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ## Conditionals

-Conditional statements are used to decision based on different conditions.
+Conditional statements are used to make decisions based on different conditions.
 By default , statements in JavaScript script executed sequentially from top to bottom.
 If the processing logic require so, the sequential flow of execution can be altered in two ways:

 - Conditional execution: a block of one or more statements will be executed if a certain expression is true